Close Menu

 • When you are older than 42, the number of work credits you will need is based on a sliding scale and adds two credits every two years to the 20 work credit requirement.
 For example, a person who is 50 years old will require 28 credits to qualify for benefits.

 SIGN #2.
-YOUR MEDICAL CONDITIONS PREVENT YOU FROM WORKING FOR OVER ONE YEAR
+YOUR MEDICAL CONDITIONS KEEPS YOU FROM WORKING FOR OVER ONE YEAR

-If you cannot work for at least one year because of your medical conditions, then you may have a chance of winning SSDI and SSI benefits.
-Unfortunately, if your medical condition is going to last less than 12 months, then you will not qualify for benefits.
+If you cannot work for at least one year because of your medical conditions, then you have a chance of winning SSDI and SSI benefits.
+Unfortunately, if your medical condition lasts less than 12 months, then you will not qualify for benefits.

 For example, if you break your arm and your leg in a car accident, then you may need to take few months off work.
-But it is likely that both limbs will heal within a 12 week period of time.
+But it is likely that both limbs will heal within 12 weeks.
 Even if it takes your leg longer to heal, it will still heal prior to one year.
-Therefore, you can return to work when you’re healthy again and it will be long before twelve months.
+Therefore, you can return to work when you’re healthy again.
+Your ability to resume work will be long before twelve months.

-If you see a treating doctor on a regular basis and they are an expert, then that is a good sign you will win benefits.
+If you see a treating doctor on a regular basis while you are off work, then that is a good sign you will win SSD benefits.
 Receiving regular treatment from a doctor provides the medical evidence you need to win benefits.
 It is also a sign that your condition is chronic, not temporary.
 Even if you believe there is nothing a doctor can do for you, without regular visits to the doctor you will not win SSD benefits.

 You have a better chance of winning SSDI and SSI benefits if you have a condition that is not going to improve.
 For example, if you have Multiple Sclerosis, Parkinson’s disease, or Liver Cancer, then the SSA should pay you benefits.
-These are examples of chronic medical conditions that are not likely to improve.
+These are a few examples of chronic medical conditions that are not likely to improve and prevent work for over one year.

 SIGN #3.
 SUBSTANTIAL MEDICAL EVIDENCE SHOWS YOU HAVE A SEVERE MEDICAL CONDITION

-The SSA usually denies claims because those who apply fail to submit medical evidence.
+The SSA usually denies claims because people fail to submit medical evidence.
 The SSA uses their “blue book,” also called the “listing” to determine if your medical condition is severe.
-They will look to see if your medical condition meets or equals their listing.
-If your condition does not meet or equal the listing rules, then you can still qualify for benefits by proving your residual functional capacity (RFC) prevent you from working.
+They look to see if your medical condition meets or equals their listing at step three.
+If your condition does not meet or equal the listing, then you can qualify for benefits by proving your residual functional capacity (RFC) prevents you from working.

-In order to win benefits, you should medical evidence from your treating doctor that supports your SSDI claim.
+In order to win benefits, you need supportive medical evidence from your treating doctor.
 Additionally, the following medical records will support your case:

 • Progress notes from your doctor